Kenji Terada – 1988 Developer Interview

 Endou: A real tear-jerker?!

 Terada: Yeah.
-Something about that conversation then struck a chord in me.
+Something about that conversation struck a chord in me.
 Because in this industry, as long as something is fun or interesting, anything goes.
 When I’m writing the story for a game, I always try to think that way.
-So what he said about a game that would players cry then, somehow it felt really fresh to me.
+So what he said about a game that would make players cry, somehow it felt really fresh to me at the time.

 Endou: A video game story that makes people cry… that’s quite a challenge.
 Actually, our recent game The Quest of Ki features a tragic ending.
 That was a first for me.
 It would have been very difficult to make an ending like that if not for the fact that it sets up the plot of the prequel Tower of Druaga, where Gil sets out to rescue Ki.